Publication — IRIC

 Telomere dysfunction cooperates with epigenetic alterations to impair murine embryonic stem cell fate commitment.

-The precise relationship between epigenetic perturbations and telomere dysfunction is an extant question.
-Previously, we showed that telomere dysfunction leads to differentiation instability in murine embryonic stem cells (mESCs) via perturbations in DNA methylation at pluripotency-factor promoters.
-Here, we uncovered that telomerase reverse transcriptase null (Tert) mESCs exhibit genome-wide perturbations in chromatin accessibility and gene expression during differentiation.
-These changes were accompanied by an increase of H3K27me3 globally, an altered chromatin landscape at the Pou5f1/Oct4 pluripotency gene promoter, and impaired Tert mESC differentiation.
+The precise relationship between epigenetic alterations and telomere dysfunction is still an extant question.
+Previously, we showed that eroded telomeres lead to differentiation instability in murine embryonic stem cells (mESCs) via DNA hypomethylation at pluripotency-factor promoters.
+Here, we uncovered that telomerase reverse transcriptase null (Tert) mESCs exhibit genome-wide alterations in chromatin accessibility and gene expression during differentiation.
+These changes were accompanied by an increase of H3K27me3 globally, an altered chromatin landscape at the Pou5f1/Oct4 promoter, and a refractory response to differentiation cues.
 Inhibition of the Polycomb Repressive Complex 2 (PRC2), an H3K27 tri-methyltransferase, exacerbated the impairment in differentiation and pluripotency gene repression in Tert mESCs but not wild-type mESCs, whereas inhibition of H3K27me3 demethylation led to a partial rescue of the Tert phenotype.
-This data reveals a new interdependent relationship between H3K27me3 and telomere integrity in stem cell lineage commitment that may have implications in aging and cancer.
+These data reveal a new interdependent relationship between H3K27me3 and telomere integrity in stem cell lineage commitment that may have implications in aging and cancer.